Flyers grab righty-shot defenseman they're ‘very high on' at No. 22

 The club went with the righty-shot defenseman 15 picks after taking Matvei Michkov seventh overall at Bridgestone Arena on Day 1 of the 2023 NHL draft.

 Bunk was the 20th-ranked North American skater by NHL Central Scouting.
-TSN's Bob McKenzie rated Bonk as the 20th-best player in the draft, while EliteProspects.com had him at 56th.
+TSN's Bob McKenzie rated Bonk as the 28th-best player in the draft, while EliteProspects.com had him at 56th.

 The Flyers liked him so much that they passed up on Gabe Perreault, a 132-point U.S. forward who fell to the Rangers at No. 23.